Floods may damage quarter of Thai rice crop, exports hit

 An official at state procurement agency Bulog, which has a permit to import 1.6 million tonnes this year, said Indonesia currently has a 900,000-tonne government-to-government deal with Vietnam, and a 150,000-tonne commercial pact with Thailand.

-This did not include the 300,000 tonnes government-to-government contract with Thailand that was cancelled.
+This did not include the 300,000 tonnes government-to-government contract with Thailand that was canceled.

 THREAT TO NEXT RICE CROP